 Breeding from two brachycephalic parents can result in distressing breathing difficulties, and other associated health issues.

-The Pekingese is also subject to invertebral disc disease.
-This causes very painful back problems and is caused by the long back and excessively shortened legs of breeds like the Peke.
+The Pekingese is also prone to invertebral disc disease.
+This causes painful back problems.
+It is caused by the long back and excessively shortened legs of breeds like the Peke.

-So again, picking a Pekingese mix with longer legs will help to ensure better health for your future friend.
+So picking a Pekingese mix with longer legs will help create better health for your friend.

-While many mix breed puppies are a result of breeding to supply the demand for unusual or designer dogs, some conscientious breeders have an important agenda.
+Many mix breed puppies are a result of breeding to supply the demand for unusual or designer dogs.
+But some conscientious breeders have an important agenda.

-They are cross-breeding Pekes in an attempt to preserve the Pekingese’s many wonderful traits while at the same time adding new genetic diversity for health purposes.
+They are cross-breeding Pekes in an attempt to preserve the Pekingese’s many wonderful traits while at the same time adding new genetic diversity for health reasons.

 Or to increase the muzzle length in these little dogs so that they can breathe more easily